-U.S. Offering......
-4,000,000 shares International Offering.....
-1,000,000 shares ter the Offering......
-17,028,746 shares (1)
+U.S. Offering.....
+4,800,000 shares International Offering.....
+1,200,000 shares ter the Offering.....
+18,028,746 shares (1)

 Total.....
-5,000,000 shares

-Common Stock Outstanding af-
+6,000,000 shares Common Stock Outstanding af-

 Use of Proceeds......
-The net proceeds will be used to expand the

-Network, including purchasing transmission equipment facilities and support systems, international fiber capacity and satellite earth station facilities for new and existing routes, to fund operating losses, and for working capital and other general corporate purposes.
+Up to \$70 million of the net proceeds will be used to expand the Network, including purchasing transmission equipment facilities and support systems, international fiber capacity and satellite earth station facilities for new and existing routes.
+The remaining net proceeds will be used to fund operating losses and for working capital and other general corporate purposes.
+The net proceeds also may be used for investments in potential joint ventures, strategic alliances or acquisitions, although the Company is not currently party to any agreement or understanding relating to any such transaction.
 See "Use of Proceeds."

-Proposed Nasdag National

-Market System Symbol.....
+Proposed Nasdaq National Market System Symbol.....
 PRTL

 (1) Excludes 1,635,559 shares of Common Stock which may be issued upon exercise of outstanding options granted pursuant to the Company's employee stock option plan (the "Employee Plan") and the Company's director stock option plan (the "Director Plan," together with the Employee Plan, the "Plans"), and an additional 393,041 shares of Common Stock reserved for issuance pursuant to the Plans.
 The weighted average exercise price of all outstanding options is \$3.04 per share.
-Also excludes up to 1,580,280 shares of Common Stock which may be issued upon exercise of certain warrants held by the Soros/Chatterjee Group (the "Soros/Chatterjee Warrants"), assuming such warrants were to be exercised at the initial public offering price.
+Also excludes up to 1,294,566 shares of Common Stock which may be issued upon exercise of certain warrants held by the Soros/Chatterjee Group (the "Soros/Chatterjee Warrants"), assuming such warrants were to be exercised at an assumed offering price of \$15.
 The actual number of shares of Common Stock issuable upon exercise of these warrants will be up to 627,899 shares of Common Stock plus an indeterminate number of shares having a fair market value of \$10 million as of the date of exercise.
 See "Management--Stock Option Plans," "Certain Transactions--Private Equity Sale," "Description of Capital Stock--Warrants" and Notes 8 and 13 to the Consolidated Financial Statements of the Company.